Winning House Team

 South Milford became my home in the summer of 2017.
 My partner and I settled here and have been enjoying life in the village ever since.

-I hope my experiences with developing people solutions and managing organisational change are an asset to the school’s governing committee.
+I hope my experiences developing people solutions and managing organisational change are an asset to the school’s governing committee.

 When I’m not at work you’ll find me pottering around in the garden, experimenting in the kitchen, or running in all weather.
 I also study Italian and try to squeeze in a trip to Italy once a year, just to practise!